 However, Reaves suffered a groin strain and has not played in more than a week.

 On Monday morning, though, the Lakers provided fans a reason for more optimism.
-Reaves has been upgraded to probable for the game against the Charlotte Hornets, according to NBA Insider Chris Haynes.
+After being listed as probable for most of the day, Reaves was officially upgraded to available and will make his return against the Charlotte Hornets on Monday night.

 For the season, Reaves is averaging 31.1 points, 9.3 assists, and 5.1 rebounds on 48% shooting from the floor.
 That will be a welcome addition to the Lakers' lineup, which struggled in the team's most recent loss.